Slaughterhouse-Five: Style

 The first sentence says, "All this happened, more or less."
-(In 2010 this was ranked No. 38 on the American Book Review's list of "100 Best First Lines from Novels.")
+(In 2010, the line was ranked No. 38 on the American Book Review's list of "100 Best First Lines from Novels".)
 The opening sentences of the novel have been said to contain the aesthetic "method statement" of the entire novel.

 Themes

 War and death

 In Slaughterhouse-Five, Vonnegut attempts to come to terms with war through the narrator's eyes, Billy Pilgrim.
 An example within the novel, showing Vonnegut's aim to accept his past war experiences, occurs in chapter one, when he states that "All this happened, more or less.
 The war parts, anyway, are pretty much true.
 One guy I knew really was shot in Dresden for taking a teapot that wasn't his.
 Another guy I knew really did threaten to have his personal enemies killed by hired gunmen after the war.
 And so on.
 I've changed all the names."

 As the novel continues, it is relevant that the reality is death.

-Slaughterhouse-Five focuses on human imagination while interrogating the novel's overall theme, which is the catastrophe and impact that war leaves behind.
+Slaughterhouse-Five focuses on human imagination while interrogating the novel's overall theme, which is the catastrophic impact that war leaves behind.

 Death is something that happens fairly often in Slaughterhouse-Five.
 When a death occurs in the novel, Vonnegut marks the occasion with the saying "so it goes."
 Bergenholtz and Clark write about what Vonnegut actually means when he uses that saying: "Presumably, readers who have not embraced Tralfamadorian determinism will be both amused and disturbed by this indiscriminate use of 'So it goes.'
 Such humor is, of course, black humor."

 Religion and philosophy

 Christian philosophy

-Christian philosophy is present in Vonnegut's Slaughterhouse-Five but it is not very well-regarded.
-When God and Christianity is brought up in the work, it is mentioned in a bitter or disregarding tone.
-One only has to look at how the soldiers react to the mention of it.
-Though Billy Pilgrim had adopted some part of Christianity, he did not ascribe to all of them.
+Christian philosophy is present in Vonnegut's Slaughterhouse-Five, though not generally in a well-regarded manner.
+When God and Christianity is brought up in the work, it is often mentioned in a bitter or disregarding tone, particularly with regard to how the soldiers react to the mention of it.
+Though Billy Pilgrim had adopted some part of Christianity, he did not ascribe to all of it.
 JC Justus summarizes it the best when he mentions that, "'Tralfamadorian determinism and passivity' that Pilgrim later adopts as well as Christian fatalism wherein God himself has ordained the atrocities of war...".
 Following Justus's argument, Pilgrim was a character that had been through war and traveled through time.
 Having experienced all of these horrors in his lifetime, Pilgrim ended up adopting the Christian ideal that God had everything planned and he had given his approval for the war to happen.